 - Viscosity.
 It is a well-known phenomenon that the viscosity of a polymer reduces with the shear rate.
 This is caused by the higher shear stress at higher shear rates.
 The increased stress reduces the rubber relaxation time (reptation time) which will reduce the viscosity.

-- The relaxation time of the glass stress strongly reduces with the glass stress.
+- The relaxation time of the glass stress strongly reduces with the glass stress present.

-- The relaxation time of the rubber stress strongly reduces with the rubber stress.
+- The relaxation time of the rubber stress strongly reduces with the rubber stress present.

-- The stress in a polymer bar that is kept at a constant deformation will relax with multiple relaxation times: initially fast, later slow.
+- The stress in a polymer bar that is kept at a constant deformation will relax with multiple relaxation times: initially fast when the stress is high, later slow when the stress is low.

-- The yield stress of a polymer is the stress at which the time for Kuhn segment rotation (glass relaxation time)has reduced to a few seconds.
+- The yield stress of a polymer is the stress at which the time for Kuhn segment rotation (glass relaxation time) has reduced to 1 second.